xilyao/CFD-DC/README.md

 ## Data Preparation

-The underwater acoustic experiments use pre-processed feature.
-The files `underwater_embedding_20.pt` and `underwater_y.pt` are hosted on Google Drive:
+The underwater acoustic experiments require pre-processed features.
+The files `underwater_embedding_20.pt` and `underwater_y.pt` are hosted on Google Drive: https://drive.google.com/drive/folders/1dy79RGW_Iia7wsIWs1jKhbSP5-y777Ec?usp=sharing

 ## Example Run Command

-You can use the following command to reproduce the results of Table 4 on a multi-view dataset (e.g., Handwritten):
+You can use the following command to reproduce the results in Table 4 on a multi-view dataset (e.g., Handwritten):

 ```bash
 python train_multiview.py --dataset Handwritten --dg 8